httpwg/http-extensions/draft-ietf-httpbis-cache-header.md

 : The cache was able to select a partial response for the request, but it did not contain all of the requested ranges (or the request was for the complete response).

-The most specific reason that the cache is aware of SHOULD be used, to the extent that it is possible to implement.
+The most specific reason known to the cache SHOULD be used, to the extent that it is possible to implement.
 See also {{HTTP-CACHING, Section 4}}.

 ## The fwd-status Parameter

 The value of "fwd-status" is an Integer that indicates which status code (see {{HTTP, Section 15}}) the next-hop server returned in response to the forwarded request.
-Only meaningful when "fwd" is present; if "fwd-status" is not present but "fwd" is, it defaults to the status code sent in the response.
+The fwd-status parameter is only meaningful when fwd is present.
+If fwd-status is not present but the fwd parameter is, it defaults to the status code sent in the response.

 This parameter is useful to distinguish cases when the next-hop server sends a 304 (Not Modified) response to a conditional request or a 206 (Partial Content) response because of a range request.